-Fifteen-year-old Caroline Tracy’s story with Children’s Healthcare of Atlanta has lasted nearly a decade.
+Caroline Tracy’s story with Children’s has lasted nearly a decade.

-At 5 years old, Caroline was thrown from her mother’s car after it was hit by a drunk driver.
-Her mother died from the accident and Caroline suffered severe brain trauma.
+At age 5, she was thrown from her mother’s car after it was hit by a drunk driver.
+Her mother died, and Caroline suffered severe brain trauma.

-Emergency responders flew Caroline by helicopter to the Intensive Care Unit at Egleston hospital, where providers placed her in a drug-induced coma.
-Her physician eventually pulled her out of the coma and she recovered after several hard months.
-She has minor memory and learning issues as a result of the crash.
+Emergency responders flew Caroline to Egleston hospital, where providers placed her in a drug-induced coma.
+She recovered after several hard months, and has minor memory and learning issues.

-“She is such a miracle child,” Dean said.
+“She is such a miracle child,” Dean Harris, Caroline’s aunt, said.
 “She has come such a long way.”

-But Caroline’s time with Children’s was not over.
 Before the car accident, Caroline was diagnosed with scoliosis.
-At age 7, she was placed in a Boston Brace, a plastic brace that is worn between 16 and 22 hours a day and is used to keep the spine from curving more.
+At age 7, she was placed in a Boston brace, a plastic brace worn from 16 to 22 hours a day to prevent further curving of the spine.